Su24-CS5004-Online-Lionelle/final-project-group-3/README.md

 ## The Application: Job Planner

 This application is a comprehensive job search and tracking tool designed to streamline your job hunting process.
 With this application, users can:

+- **View Job Details**: Browse through detailed job listings, including job title, company, location, salary, category, and a detailed description.
+Double-click on a job to read the job description on a new window.

 - **Filter Job Listings**: Apply various filters to narrow down job search results based on criteria like country, category, company, salary range, role type, and date posted.

-- **View Job Details**: Browse through detailed job listings, including job title, company, location, salary, category, and a detailed description.

 - **Save Jobs**: Easily select jobs from the listings and save them for future reference.